 We were basically nestled in between two popular areas of Bali - beach resorts to the east on Nusa Dua and cliff top resorts to the west in Uluwatu.
 Further up the west coast of the peninsula is the popular area of Jimbaran.
 It was really tough deciding where to stay on Bukit - that goes for which beach area and which hotel.
 I almost made Bukit a splurge destination and spent a crazy amount of money at this resort before finding this incredible Airbnb.
-The resort prices were not even worth it in comparison.
+The resort prices were not worth a second glance.
+There is simply no comparison to how good we had it!

 You do not have to splurge in Bali to feel like you are doing it right.
 In fact, I think it's just the opposite!
 See: Me running + jumping + cartwheeling around and Bob casually exploring the shores and caves of our remote beach.
 Happy and carefree and not really needing a whole lot to feel that way.